-The Silver Dollar Saloon first opened in 1879 as The Board of the Trade, in Leadville.
-Go to 315 Harrison Avenue.
-With its old West bar and lots of history in and out, it's worth a try.
-Doc Holliday was a regular here for a while!
+The Silver Dollar Saloon opened in 1879 as The Board of the Trade, in Leadville.
+315 Harrison Avenue.
+Worth a look, with its old West bar and considerable history, in and out.
+Doc Holliday was a regular for a while!

-The Buckhorn Exchange is at 1000 Osage Street on the corner of 10th.
-Very historic, this Saloon has been on the same spot since its opening on November 17, 1893.
-Look at the walls for a vast history lesson!
+The Buckhorn Exchange at 1000 Osage Street, corner of 10th.
+Very historic, this Saloon’s at the same spot since opening November 17, 1893.
+See the walls for a vast history lesson!
 The original 1857 back-bar from the old West era is upstairs in the Victorian Lounge.

 Wyoming Old West Bars

 The Occidental Hotel & Saloon – 10 N. Main St. in Buffalo.
-A great old 1880 era Old West Saloon.
-Authentic bullet holes survive from old time gun battles!
+A great 1880 era Old West Saloon.
+Authentic bullet holes survive from wild gun battles!
 Calamity Jane and Buffalo Bill Cody had occasion to stop in.
-The place was renovated in 1908, and still retains that old West authenticity.
-It's a must-see bar!
+Renovated in 1908.
+Still retains that old West authenticity.
+A must-see bar!